1001pranav/roadmap_learnings/DOCUMENTATION_PRACTICES.md

+# Code Documentation Best Practices

-To create effective coding documentation, it’s essential to follow best practices that enhance clarity, usability, and maintainability.
-Below are detailed guidelines on how to write comments in your code, structure your README.md files, and ensure your documentation is beneficial for both experienced developers and newcomers.
+Effective code documentation is essential for enhancing clarity, usability, and maintainability.
+By following the best practices outlined below, you can ensure that your documentation is helpful for both experienced developers and newcomers.

+---

 ## Best Practices for Code Documentation

-### ****1. Use Meaningful Comments****
+### 1. Use Meaningful Comments

-Comments are crucial for explaining the purpose and functionality of your code.
-Here are some best practices:
+Comments are key for explaining the purpose and functionality of your code.
+Here are some best practices to follow:

-- **Explain the 'Why'**: Focus on why a certain approach was taken rather than just what the code does.
-For example:
+- **Explain the 'Why'**: Focus on *why* a certain approach was used, rather than just describing *what* the code does.

   ```python
   # Using a recursive function to traverse the tree because it simplifies the logic